sdcondon/FlUnit/src/FlUnit.Documentation/wwwroot/md/user-guide/getting-started.md

   // You may find that a single 'given' clause returning an anonymous
   // object makes for more readable tests (separate given clauses is more useful when
   // when you have multiple test cases - see below).
-Also note how C# 9's lambda discard
+Also note that C# 9's lambda discard
   // parameters can make assertion clauses clearer.
 Finally, note that there is a parameterless
   // version of ThenReturns, that adds an assertion that just verifies that the
+  // 'when' clause returned successfully.
+Here's a copy of the test above that makes use of all
-  // when clause returned successfully: public static Test ProcessingOfCollaborator_ButPrettier => TestThat
+  // of those to prettify things a bit: public static Test ProcessingOfCollaborator_ButPrettier => TestThat
     .Given(() => new
     {